2ndSightLab/ai-tracker/mistake-tracker.md

 I spent a lot of time step by step walking the model through fixing my aws command runner to properly set variables and source the error tracker file.

+The other thing that happened was at some point I realized that the architecture project had randomly changed some requirements.
+That caused me a fair amount of rework.
+Why the heck do the models have to randomly decide to do some arbritrary thing that screws everything up.
+I've been having teh agents write tons of tests which is only mildly helpful.
+I'm still having to brute force my way to a solution.

 Now the diagram is loading way too slow.
 I had to walk the agents through how and when to trigger creating the XML file.
 The XML creation is now handled by a single thread to prevent concurrency issues.
 The problem is that there's like 1000 nodes to process and when it runs it's too slow.

 I need to revisit my dup node rejection.
 I was initially not going to to do that so nothing is missed but now reconsidering.